fiveoutofnine/tardis/README.md

 ### Updating

-The project is designed to ignore players' solution files/work, so to update the challenges, simply pull from the repo:
+The project is designed to ignore players' solution files/work, so to update challenges, simply pull from the repo:

 ```sh
 git pull